 Every customer is provided with an account number and sort code, just as with any classic bank, so that it could be used as the main bank account – to pay the bills and collect salary.

 A large part of Revolut business is its travel spending (+ travel insurance) and payment splitting features.
-A multi-currency account with fee-free spending and withdrawals abroad is meant for travelers and expatriates.
-At any given time you can exchange between any available currencies for free.
+A multi-currency account with spending and withdrawals abroad, is meant for travelers and expatriates.
+At any given time you can exchange between any available currencies.
 The payment splitting feature is created to let users share costs such as taxi rides, cinema tickets or rent with friends or family who also have Revolut account.

 On top of that, the app offers a variety of other financial services, such as peer-to-peer loans, provided by Lending Works, the mentioned-above travel and phone insurances, crypto exchange, and multiple offers from partner companies.
 For instance, Revolut is offering bonuses to its users who will decide to invest their pensions with “PensionBee”.

 There are multiple methods for funding your Revolut account:

 At the time of the review, Revolut only supports opening account for legal residents in the European Economic Area (EEA), Switzerland, and Australia.

 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.

 However, the company’s plans are to be presented across the world, so check the updated information.
 For example, the first quarter of 2019 should add Japan and Singapore to the list.